Troubleshooting

 What To Try

-1. Open the current .hls setlist.
+1. Open the current .hls or .pgs setlist.

 2. Click Select changed.